Future of learning and teaching practice, off and online

-In this context, and as we have now experienced some of the challenges and opportunities of going digital, the most productive debate that we can have at this transitional point in time is to ask ourselves these questions:
+In this context, and as we have now experienced some of the challenges and opportunities of going digital, the most productive debate that we could have at this transitional point in time was to ask ourselves these questions:

 - What do we think are the opportunities afforded by going digital?

 - What do we think that we can achieve better in a digital environment that we didn’t think about when teaching face-to-face?

 - Is there a useful mix of pedagogies here that is of benefit to learning and teaching communities?

 - What are the challenges and the main issues at stake in the transition to digital?

 - How must we adapt our teaching expectations and learning outcomes for the potential impact on the broader cultural arts landscape?

 The ENCATC/AAAE Global Conversations session sought to examine these issues via moderated Town Hall discussion.

 The ENCATC-AAAE-TACPS Global Conversation was first designed in 2017 by ENCATC, the Association of Arts Administration Educators (AAAE) and the Taiwan Association of Cultural Policy Studies (TACPS) as result of the Memorandums of Understanding signed by the 3 organisations in 2016 (AAAE) and 2017 (TACPS).

 This bi-annual exchange at the AAAE Conference in May and at the ENCATC Congress in October is meant to offer an international platform for a global debate on education on cultural management and policy.